-Increased interest in biotechnology, the pervasiveness of biotechnology products in daily life, and escalating numbers of patent filings and intellectual property (IP) infringement cases, has caused a high demand for lawyers with scientific/ technology backgrounds.
-For anyone considering alternative careers in biotechnology, the marriage of these two disciplines in a course of study can almost guarantee employment after graduation.
+Legal scientists or those with a background in both science and the law is a growing career field.
+Increased interest in biotechnology, the pervasiveness of biotechnology products in daily life, and escalating numbers of patent filings and intellectual property (IP) infringement cases, has caused a high demand for lawyers with scientific and technology backgrounds.
+For anyone considering alternative careers, the marriage of these two disciplines in a course of study can almost guarantee employment after graduation.

-In a recent interview with the University of Guelph Alumni magazine "Portico", patent lawyer Maria Granovsky described her first employer in the legal field, law firm Sterne Kessler, Goldstein & Fox (Washington, DC), as "keen to have associates who could argue the fine points of science".
+In a recent interview with the University of Guelph Alumni magazine Portico, patent lawyer Maria Granovsky described her first employer in the legal field.
+The law firm Sterne Kessler, Goldstein & Fox (Washington, DC), was "keen to have associates who could argue the fine points of science."
 So keen, in fact, that they paid her tuition to attend law school.

-Many complications in establishing IP ownership can arise nowadays because of the sheer volume of patent claims being made and difficulty on the part of both researchers and regulating bodies, in keeping track of the specifics of (and ensuring the uniqueness of) each invention.
+Many complications in establishing IP ownership can arise because of the sheer volume of patent claims being made.
+Also, there is some difficulty on the part of both researchers and regulating bodies, in keeping track of the specifics of—and ensuring the uniqueness of—each invention.

-An invention that has already been previously described in the literature, or something that has been on the market for years, cannot be patented, yet the filing party, or patent office, might not be aware of the pre-existing product.
+An invention that has been previously described in the literature, or something that has been on the market for years, cannot be patented.
+Yet, the filing party, or patent office, might not be aware of the pre-existing product or literature.

 Committee on Science, Technology, and Law

-The National Academy of Sciences has recognized the convergence of these two very different disciplines by forming a Committee on Science, Technology and Law, to explore, discuss, and establish policies on five major areas: Science in Litigation, Federal Information Policy/ Access to research Data, Science and National Security, Intellectual Property Rights and Protection of Human Participants in Environmental Research.
+The National Academy of Sciences has recognized the convergence of these two very different disciplines by forming a Committee on Science, Technology, and Law.
+The committee is tasked with exploring, discussing, and establishing policies on five major areas:

 - Federal Information Policy/ Access to Research Data